We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 What is Keyword Analysis ?
 It is about doing the research to find out which keywords or search phrases can attract visitors to your website through organic or through paid search.
 You are looking to find out which terms are being used by potential customers or shoppers.
 It is also about studying your competitors websites to find out which keywords and phrases they focus on, to attract the same potential customers.

 Every page on your website should be optimised for one keyword or key phrase.
-In order to let Google know which keyword or key phrase you wish to optimise your page for, it is critical that this keyword or key phrase is used in a number of places on the page.
+In order to let Google, Bing, SearchGPT or any search engine know which keyword or key phrase you wish to optimise your page for, it is critical that this keyword or key phrase is used in a number of places on the page.
 See our On Page SEO Guide here.

 Different Types of Keywords

-A single Seed Keyword – a seed keyword is a one word keyword that is a noun or entity such as ‘painter’.
+A seed keyword is a one word keyword that is a noun or entity such as ‘painter’.
 These are usually the easiest to come up with.
 Just add the ones you think of and ask your team or customers, which words or terms would they use when searching for your service or product.

-Variant Keywords – a variant keyword is a keyword that uses a different suffix or prefix but is still related to a seed keyword such as “Painting”
+A Variant keyword is a keyword that uses a different suffix or prefix but is still related to a seed keyword such as “painting”

 Keyword “Modifiers” is a term for any word that helps modify the head-noun or entity of a keyword such as size, location, colour, etc.